zainabmeerza/eee-quizzes/README.md

 <ol>
 <li> A landing page:</li>
     <ul>
-        <li>A header containing the title of the page </li>
+        <li>A header containing the title of the page. </li>
         <li>A Main Menu with an interactive slider to select a quiz.</li>
         <li>A diagram for each quiz that is related to the topic of that specific quiz.</li>
         <li>Each quiz has a level of difficulty specified.</li>
         <li>A clear start button on each quiz.</li>
     </ul>